 Define the sample data for the current XAML document.

 Your sample data schema will appear in the Data panel under This document.
-Click and drag on the Items node to hover your mouse over the MainPage design.
-A tooltip will appear to preview the controls that will appear in your app if you drop the node onto the canvas.
+There may be a slight delay before the schema is loaded.
+When it appears, click and drag on the Items node to hover your mouse over the MainPage design.
+A tooltip will appear to preview the controls that will display in your app if you drop the node onto the canvas.